GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

   };

-Table 1.1: Definition of the GMT_UNIVECTOR union that holds a pointer to any array type.
+Table 1.1: Definition of the ``GMT_UNIVECTOR`` union that holds a pointer to any array type.

-.. _tbl-vector:
+.. _struct-vector:

 .. code-block:: c